turbot/steampipe-plugin-github/docs/tables/github_repository_content.md

 **Important Notes**
 - It's mandatory to specify the `repository_full_name` (including the organization/user prefix) in the `where` or `join` clause when querying this table.
 - To enhance performance, this table supports the optional qualifier `repository_content_path`.
-Queries that utilize this qualifier are optimized to efficiently retrieve file contents from a subdirectory within a repository.
+Queries that utilize this qualifier are optimized to efficiently retrieve file contents from a sub-directory within a repository.

 ## Examples